 JJ Flizanes 1:03:44

 I mean, you have blood, we all have beliefs.
 But when you start to really understand what your beliefs are, it gives you so much information about how you act in the world and what you attract, and how you experience yourself and your feelings.
 So it’s a good point that probably is the biggest bang for your buck in terms of changing someone’s life.

 Yeah, I know that when I changed my view on the woo-woo stuff, and it’s not that I changed my view, it’s I allowed my true view to be expressed because I suppressed it.
 Because if I told my mates about, you know, how I meditate and other kinds of what, what’s wrong with you, you know, so I was afraid to do that.
 Because blokes men in Australia, we’re not supposed to do that.
 They’re probably not supposed to do that on any part of the planet.

 But, you know, when I started doing that, what I started noticing is that those people didn’t actually become distant, actually became closer, they actually I was able to have more meaningful connections and communications with them and that was able to enliven my insides, you know, that spirit part of me and it was able for me to express myself in a different way and cry, and be afraid and be vulnerable and you know, apologize.

 Tell me what you wanted to know, after the stroke but didn’t find out.
-I’m currently interviewing people about their stroke recovery journey, and learning where the gaps in healthcare were and that is what my 10 step program will address for everybody that I interview they will get full access to the entire online course which will be ready in the last few months of 2017 or early 2018.
+I’m currently interviewing people about their stroke recovery journey, and learning where the gaps in healthcare were and that is what my 10-step program will address everybody that I interview will get full access to the entire online course which will be ready in the last few months of 2017 or early 2018.
 Enjoy a lovely day.